Do you ache for the Sports Illustrated Swimsuit Issue the way the high-waisted yellow guy hankers for a hunka cheese?

 — Hunter McGrady (@HunterMcGrady) April 29, 2019

-Nobody’s ogling a book famously filled with the likes of Claudia Schiffer, Laetitia Casta, Brooklyn Decker and Kate Upton to partake in social revolution.
+It seems to me that nobody’s ogling a book famously filled with the likes of Claudia Schiffer, Laetitia Casta, Brooklyn Decker and Kate Upton to partake in social revolution.
 The hairy-backed among us check out ladyparts poorly obscured by fish nets and inadequate triangles held in place with dental floss for reasons similar to their utilization of Hustler.
 In toxically masculine hands, any pages not appealing to a baser nature will just be flipped past.

 Just my opinion.
 Hunter has her own: